HenrikBengtsson/TopDomStudy/vignettes/TopDomStudy-3.data.md

 # "compiledData/human,HAP1,unique,chr=22.rds"
 ```

-which corresponds to the three RDS files that are installed with this package in folder `system.file("compiledData", package="TomDopStudy")`.
+The latter three RDS files correspond to the three files that are installed with this package in folder `system.file("compiledData", package="TomDopStudy")`.
 The content of these files look like:
 ```r
 > data <- readRDS("compiledData/human,HAP1,unique,chr=22.rds")
 > tibble::as_tibble(data)